owensutton/Crypt/ReadMe.md

 **Decrypt Message:** Select option 3 and then option 1.
 Type or paste in your encrypted text followed by the key.

+**File Encryption:**  Select option 2 and then option 2.
+Type in your file name and hit enter.

+Note: Make sure you place your file "encrypt_file" folder, program won't find your file if it's not located there.
+Note: Make sure you save your private key you won't be able to decrypt the file without it.

+**File Decryption:** Select option 3 and then option 2.
+Type in your file name followed by your private key.

+Note: Make sure that you place the file in the 'encrypt_file folder' the program won't find your file if it's not located there.